adhes14/otel_ai/PRD.md

 ### 🧹 Lifecycle and Data Cleanup

-* **Controlled Manual Purge:** No destructive background tasks will run automatically.
-The Vue UI will provide an explicit, confirmation-guarded **"Purge raw history"** button.
+* **Controlled Manual Purge:** No destructive background tasks run automatically.
+The Vue UI provides explicit, confirmation-guarded actions:
+  1. **Purge Raw History:** Delete raw telemetry logs older than `N` days.
+  2. **Telemetry Without Tokens Cleanup:** Clean up and delete all historical raw telemetry records, atomic spans, and empty conversations that have zero token consumption.
-* **Storage Optimization:** The associated endpoint will execute a `DELETE FROM raw_telemetry WHERE created_at < :date` followed immediately by SQLite's `VACUUM` command to reclaim actual user disk space.
+* **Storage Optimization:** These cleanups execute a transaction on SQLite followed by SQLite's `VACUUM` command to reclaim actual user disk space.
 * **Space Monitoring:** The backend will use Node.js's native `fs.stat` API to return the actual file size of the `.db` file in megabytes/gigabytes, displaying it prominently on the configuration dashboard.

 ---